Abuse and Disempowerment in the Name of Best Value

 He soon found out that in fact there was something far deeper he needed and had overlooked.
-It came with the evacuation of all the Children of London, all except people like him, he was left like so many other Disabled where at that time.
-You see you can have all the Social inclusion and the sense of Community in the world but it didn't matter, as this was just a Smoke screen for the real truth which was that he was not considered of Value to them or the Government.
+It came with the evacuation of all the Children of London, all except people like him, he was left like so many other Disabled were at that time.
+You see he had all the Social inclusion and the sense of Community in the world, but it didn't matter, as this was just a Smoke screen for the real truth which was that he was not considered of Value to them or the Government.
 Now nearly everyone talked about the Jewish Extermination during WW II, however very few talk about Hitler's extermination of the Disabled.
 Also not many are aware of the experimentation back in the 50's & 60's of Down Syndrome Children in the Good old USA , of which 100's died.
-Or the 1000's even today those who are kill at birth in Western countries, who are meant to have human rights, as well as those Down Syndrome in the UK who are forced to the back of the line for heart operations.
+Or the 1000's even today, those who are killrd at birth in Western countries, who are meant to have human rights, as well as those with Down Syndrome in the UK who are forced to the back of the line for heart operations.

-Last but not least the forgotten 1000's who are in some Muslims and Third world countries who are put to death or left to die in the streets because they are considered not human.
-In fact in 2002 one girl was left out to die with a Dog collar around her neck to prevent her from moving, this was seen across the world both in the press(front page of the Mirror) and over the Internet!
+Last but not least the forgotten 1000's who in some Third world countries are put to death or left to die in the streets because they are considered not human.
+In fact in 2002 one girl was left out to die with a Dog collar around her neck to prevent her from moving; this was seen across the world both in the press(front page of the Mirror) and over the Internet!

 'Up The Boro!' by Gordon Shippey